Doc-Sun/Bridge_Nine_Adventure_CosmereRPG/README.md

 Click Install.
 Activate the module in your world settings.
-Check you compendium for the adventure and open it.
+Check your compendium for the adventure and open it.
-When Propmpted choose to import adventure.
+When prompted choose to import adventure.

 Modules Needed to play Cosmere RPG System and Playtest Materials